jalvarezga/jalvarezga.github.io/_posts/2018-05-19-power-algorithm.markdown

 ## By courtesy of Juan Carlos Aguilar's Numerical Calculus course at ITAM.
+This was  the first project that I did using LaTeX :smiley: !
 The purpose is to illustrate the Bootstrap through an example.
 This is a very powerful and useful technique with many applications.
 In order to develop the idea behind the method, we are going to make use of a motivation presented in the [ISLR](https://www.statlearning.com) book.

 Suppose we want to invest in two different stocks in the market.
 We have access to historical data of the daily returns (joint returns) of those two assets, $$(X_i,Y_i) \stackrel{i.i.d.}{\sim} \mathbb{P}_{X,Y},\quad i=1,\dots,n$$. $$\mathbb{P}_{X,Y}$$ denotes a joint probability distribution.
 For simplicity we assume these observations are independent, however, we could make more relaxed assumptions (or use a more sophisticated Time Series Model) and Bootstrap still provides the magic.
 We are going to allocate a proportion of $\alpha\in (0,1)$ of our total money we want to invest to the stock X and the rest ($$1-\alpha$$) to asset Y. We want to make the allocation in such a way that we minimize the variance of the return of the portfolio.